 Step 7.
 Promote to each audience

 The whole point of having multiple white papers is to reach multiple audiences.
 So don’t line up all three on the same web page.

 Create a separate landing page for each audience and promote each “clone” to its own audience.

-This is what my client did, and they reported that those white papers reportedly worked well for them.
+This is what my client did, and they reported that those white papers worked well.

 I’ve used this same approach several times, and it’s always been a win-win-win for everyone.

 My client gets two or three papers for about the same price as one.
 As the writer, I deliver 2X or 3X the value for just a little extra effort.
 And readers get content aimed specifically at them.
 Try it, you’ll like it!

 What do you think?
 Have you ever “cloned” a white paper?
 How did it turn out?
 Please leave your comment below.